Compact 3-manifolds via 4-colored graphs: Moves

 (ii, iii) If $\partial M=\emptyset$ there is nothing to prove.
 Let $v$ be a boundary vertex with minimal order $k>0$ and let $c\in\D$ be such that the $\hat c$-residue containing $v$ is singular.
 By adding a $3$-dipole along the $c$-edge containing $v$ we obtain two new vertices, $v'$ and $v''$, which are both singular of order $k-1$.
 In fact, the $\hat c$-residue containing them is obviously a 2-sphere, and for each $d\in\hat c$ any $\hat d$-residue containing them is singular if and only if the $\hat d$-residue containing $v$ in $\G$ is singular.
 So by induction on $k$ we can obtain an internal vertex (resp. a boundary vertex of order one) in not more than four steps (resp. three steps). \end{proof}

 In the closed case all dipoles are proper and Casali proved in \cite{[C$_1$]} that dipole moves are sufficient to connect different 4-colored graphs representing the same manifold.
 A similar fact is not generally true in our context; in fact dipole moves do not change the singular colors of the involved graph, and for any 3-manifold with disconnected boundary it is easy to find two different graphs representing it, the first one with only a singular color and the second one with (at least) two singular colors.
+In Section \ref{genus} another move will be introduced, the {\it bisection}, which changes the coloration but not the represented manifold.
+The problem whether, by adding bisection, it is possible to extend Casali's result, is currently under investigation.

 The proof of Proposition \ref{proper}, case $h=1$, shows the effect of the cancellation of a non-proper 1-dipole.
 More precisely, we have the following result: